MiJordan23/al_sid/README.md

 <!-- CONTACT -->
 ## Contact
+If you have any questions or encounter difficulties, we welcome you to contact ours via [GitHub Issues](https://github.com/selous123/al_sid/issues).
+We aim to respond promptly and support you in quickly getting up and running with generative recommendation.
 <!-- Your Name - [@twitter_handle](https://twitter.com/twitter_handle) - email@email_client.com -->
 <!-- Project Link: [https://github.com/selous123/al_sid](https://github.com/selous123/al_sid) -->
 <!-- <p align="right">(<a href="#readme-top">back to top</a>)</p> -->